offerings for adult singers

 A specialist in baroque performance, as soprano soloist her credits include numerous cantatas by J. S. Bach as well as his St. John Passion, St. Matthew Passion, B Minor Mass; Vivaldi’s cantata for soprano soloist In furore iustissimae irae; and Handel’s Messiah.

 Sarah is also a champion of contemporary classical music.
 Her world premiere performances include Amie Morrison’s Surprisingly Poetic Moments from an Otherwise Typical Hiking Guidebook (inspired by her love of Yosemite’s high-country wilderness), Pamela Stein-Lynde’s Trespass (poetry by Sokunthary Svay about growing up as a refugee in New York City) and I will not go, and Gisle Kverndokk’s opera Upon This Handful of Earth.
-She also premiered numerous choral works through her tenure at the Grammy-nominated Choir of Trinity Wall Street and many other professional choral ensembles in the US.
+She also premiered numerous choral works with the Grammy-nominated Choir of Trinity Wall Street and many other professional choral ensembles in the US.

 kind words from our community